striblab/mn_covid_data/README.md

 #### mn_statewide_timeseries.csv

 A statewide daily county of positive COVID-19 tests, compiled by daily scraping of the [Minnesota Department of Health's coronavirus situation page](https://www.health.state.mn.us/diseases/coronavirus/situation.html).
-Deaths are based on information from the Minnesota Department of Health and Star Tribune reporting
+Deaths are based on information from the Minnesota Department of Health and Star Tribune reporting.

 |Column name|Format|Description|
 |---|---|---|